needle-mirror/com.unity.xr.arfoundation/Documentation~/tracked-image-manager.md

 RuntimeReferenceImageLibrary runtimeLibrary = trackedImageManager.CreateRuntimeLibrary(serializedLibrary);
 ```

+> [!NOTE]
-⚠️ **Note** The ordering of the [XRReferenceImage](xref:UnityEngine.XR.ARSubsystems.XRReferenceImage)s in the `RuntimeReferenceImageLibrary` is undefined; that is, it may not match the order in which the images appeared in the source `XRReferenceImageLibrary`.
+> The ordering of the [XRReferenceImage](xref:UnityEngine.XR.ARSubsystems.XRReferenceImage)s in the `RuntimeReferenceImageLibrary` is undefined; that is, it may not match the order in which the images appeared in the source `XRReferenceImageLibrary`.
 Each reference image does have a string name that you assign it, and a randomly assigned [Guid](xref:System.Guid).
 The `Guid` are the same between the source `XRReferenceImageLibrary` and its corresponding `RuntimeReferenceImageLibrary`.

+## Using reference image libraries with asset bundles

+Prior to AR Foundation 4.2, reference image libraries had to be built into the Player; that is, the `XRReferenceImageLibrary` served only as a means to look up data that was expected to be packaged in the app.
+This meant that you could not, for example, download a novel reference image library to an already released app.
+As of AR Foundation 4.2, platform-specifc data is attached to the `XRReferenceImageLibrary` asset when building a Player or [asset bundle](xref:AssetBundlesIntro).
+This means that you can include an `XRReferenceImageLibrary` in an asset bundle and use it in an app that was not built with that reference image library present.

 ## Responding to detected images